alhuissi/alhuissi/README.md

-Software engineer specialized in Javascript/Typescript development (React, Next, Vue, Node).
-Also familiar with Cloud (GCP and AWS), React Native, Python, Three.js (WebGL), Docker, Wordpress, Shopify apps and UI/UX design.
-I am currently building apps enhanced with Machine Learning.
+Software developer with over 10 years of experience working in the Web industry.
+Specialized in Javascript/Typescript development (React, Vue, Next, NodeJS), and also familiar with Cloud Development (GCP and AWS), React Native, Python, NestJS, Three.js, Docker, Wordpress, Shopify apps and UI/UX.

+I'm currently developing applications that harness the capabilities of Large Language Models and Generative AI (https://.spokesai.com), and writing educational content on the subject.
 <!--
 **alhuissi/alhuissi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.